-The Final Set - Now Available!
+The Final Set

-- Online indicator tool - Visit this page to browse the 59 indicators by category, domain, or data set.
+Online indicator tool: Visit this page to browse the 59 indicators by category, domain, or data set.
 Complete narratives for each indicator will be added throughout October and November - please check back regularly for updates.

-- Printer-friendly indicator set - Want an easy snapshot of the indicator set to print or share with your colleagues?
+Printer-friendly indicator set: Want an easy snapshot of the indicator set to print or share with your colleagues?
 Download this PDF of the indicators.

-- Indicator set in excel - The excel file of the indicator set includes the same information in the online tool and printer-friendly version and also includes national comparison data, notes on calculation, and allows the user to sort the indicator set by similar measures in other indicator sets, among many other options.
+Indicator set in excel: The excel file of the indicator set includes the same information in the online tool and printer-friendly version and also includes national comparison data, notes on calculation, and allows the user to sort the indicator set by similar measures in other indicator sets, among many other options.

 Tools for Use

-- The "Short List" - State teams selected, through a nominal group process, 13 indicators from the set of 59 that they felt best captured the breadth and robustness of the final set.
+The "Short List": State teams selected, through a nominal group process, 13 indicators from the set of 59 that they felt best captured the breadth and robustness of the final set.
 Users can start by calculating these indicators, and programs can use this set to communicate with policymakers and stakeholders outside of the MCH program.

-- FAQ - Have questions about the indicators?
+FAQ: Have questions about the indicators?
 AMCHP is collecting frequently asked questions about the indicators and posting the answers in the FAQ.
 Don't see your question?
-E-mail Caroline Stampfel at email@example.com.
+E-mail Caroline Stampfel at firstname.lastname@example.org.

-- Data Resource Portal - AMCHP has compiled links to several data sources, query systems and resources for ease of access by data users.
+Data Resource Portal: AMCHP has compiled links to several data sources, query systems and resources for ease of access by data users.
 We will continue to add to this resource in the coming months.

-- Webinar on the Final Set: During this webinar, presenters provided an overview of the Life Course Metrics Project and it's process, sharing key decision points and methods for engaging the MCH community.
-Representatives from state MCH programs, including MCH epidemilogy, shared their perspectives on participating in the project, the challenges, and lessons they learned, and how the life course indicators will influence their work and future efforts.
+Webinar on the Final Set: During this webinar, presenters provided an overview of the Life Course Metrics Project and it's process, sharing key decision points and methods for engaging the MCH community.
+Representatives from state MCH programs, including MCH epidemiology, shared their perspectives on participating in the project, the challenges, and lessons they learned, and how the life course indicators will influence their work and future efforts.
 The webinar concluded with a discussion on the implications of the life course indicators for the field of MCH and beyond.
 Click the link to access a recording of the webinar and speaker slides.

-Throughout 2013 and 2014 AMCHP will continue to add complete narratives for each indicator set to the online tool, and will compile all narratives into a final .zip file for distribution.
 AMCHP looks forward to collaborating with members and partners in the use and application of the indicator set.

 Caroline Stampfel, MPH